siddharth201/MyNotes/AI_ML/Modules/Module-1-FoodDeliveryDataExplorationandAnalysis-1/Chapter-1/Chapter-1-FoodDeliveryDataExplorationandAnalysis-1.md

 **Remember this**
 Python lists are flexible containers.
 NumPy arrays are numerical workhorses.

----

 ## Shape

-The **shape** of an array tells us how many rows and columns it has.
+The shape of an array tells us how many rows and columns it has.

 **In simple words**
 Shape tells us the structure of the data.

 **Remember this**
 If you do not know the shape, you do not fully know the dataset.

----

 ## `astype()`